 First Step, Contact the Chat Visitor Directly

 If you have a visitor’s contact information, use it.
-The live chat visitor, if interested in your legal services, likely left contact information in the form of a phone number, email address, etc., and their preferred method of contact (professional live chat operators should and will obtain this information—our live chat Product offers just this!).
+The live chat visitor, if interested in your legal services, likely left contact information in the form of a phone number, email address, etc., and their preferred method of contact (professional live chat operators should and will obtain this information).

 Upon Making Contact, Listen To Them

 This is your first time speaking directly with your live chat referral, so listen carefully to what they have to say.
 Sometimes a great lead can appear not-so-great because the potential client in question doesn’t know how to explain his or her legal situation.
 This is where your listening skills come in.